 BiographyFitzgerald, Daniel Andrew Lee (M. Fitzgerald); b.
 July 12, 1918, Weymouth, (Saugus), Massachusetts; Sophomore at the University of New Hampshire; Single; Student; CP 1937; Received Passport# 364728 on February 1, 1937 which listed his address as Norwood, and Boston both Massachusetts (RFD #1, Durham, New Hampshire); Sailed February 6, 1937 aboard the Paris; Arrived in Spain February 17, 1937; Served with the XV BDE, Lincoln BN, Co.
-2, Section 2, Group 1, Soldado and Lincoln-Washington BN MG Co.; Served at Jarama and Brunete; Transferred to the Auto Park as a Driver and served at Belchite and Teruel; Returned to the US on May 7, 1938 aboard the President Harding; WWII US Army, 47th Infantry Regiment, 9th Division, North Africa and ETO Sicily, France, Belgium into Germany; d.
+2, Section 2, Group 1, Soldado and Lincoln-Washington BN MG Co.; Served at Jarama and Brunete; Transferred to the Auto Park as a Driver and served at Belchite and Teruel; Returned to the US on May 7, 1938 aboard the President Harding; WWII US Army, 47th Infantry Regiment, 9th Division, North Africa, ETO Sicily, France, Belgium, and Germany; d.
 January 11, 1979, NYC, cremated and ashes scattered.

 Sources: Sail; Scope of Soviet Activity; Cadre; Lincoln; Repatriation List (2/21/1938, ll.
 118); Voros-Jarama; RGASPI.
 Code A